White-speckled laughingthrush

-The white-speckled laughingthrush (Ianthocincla bieti) is a species of passerine bird in the family Leiothrichidae.
+The white-speckled laughingthrush (Ianthocincla bieti), also known as Biet's Laughingthrush, is a species of passerine bird in the family Leiothrichidae.
 It is endemic to China.
 Its natural habitat is temperate forests.
 It is threatened by habitat loss.

 The white-speckled laughingthrush was at one time placed in the genus Garrulax but following the publication of a comprehensive molecular phylogenetic study in 2018, it was moved to the resurrected genus Ianthocincla.
 The specific name commemorates the French missionary to China Félix Biet.